 In 1969, a journalist named Milt Machlin travelled to the island where Michael disappeared to investigate his disappearance.

-Milt ruled out the possibility that Michael was a captive, but he did conclude that circumstance evidence that he found supported the theory that Michael had been killed.
+Milt ruled out the possibility that Michael was a captive, but he did conclude that the circumstance evidence that he found supported the theory that Michael had been killed.

 Author Paul Toohey claimed, in his book Rocky Goes West, that Michael’s mother hired a private investigator to go to New Guinea to try and resolve his disappearance.
 The reliability and accuracy of this claim have been questioned, but Paul claims that a private investigator swapped a boat engine for the three skulls of men that the tribe claimed were the only white people that they ever killed.